 - The base layer is 8″ of polyfoam, which is pretty standard amongst bed-in-a-box offerings.

-- You Prefer An Innerspring Feel– There is definitely a considerable difference in feel between this mattress and a traditional innerspring mattress.
+- Those Who Prefer An Innerspring Feel– There is definitely a considerable difference in feel between this mattress and a traditional innerspring mattress.
 That doesn’t mean you won’t like the Dromma bed if you are used to spring mattresses, but it might take a bit of time to get used to.

-From the video below you can see that the mattress does a solid job at isolating motion.
+From the video below people can see that the mattress does a solid job at isolating motion.
 That makes it a great option for couples who are sensitive to the movements of their partner.

 How Is This Unique Compared To Other Bed-In-A-Box Mattresses?

 - The top layer uses natural latex (as opposed to synthetic latex), which makes it more green and more durable

 - The mattress is 2″ thicker than most comparable mattresses, making it more supportive for heavier sleepers

 - The memory foam is a percentage bio-based, making it sleep cooler

 - The mattress has two firmness options (many others just have one), giving consumers more flexibility